Impact glue

 Impact glue, contact glue, contact cement, or neoprene glue is a type of solvent-based adhesive which may be used to bond materials such as plastics, laminates, and metal or wood veneers.
-The term "contact glue" come from the practice of applying adhesive to both surfaces to be bonded; the surfaces are joined once the solvent in the adhesive evaporates, leaving a bond with high shear resistance.
+The term "contact glue" comes from the practice of applying adhesive to both surfaces to be bonded; the surfaces are joined once the solvent in the adhesive evaporates, leaving a bond with high shear resistance.
 Contact adhesives do not exclusively designate neoprene adhesives; all adhesives characterized by high instant adhesion may be considered contact adhesives, but the most common among them are solutions of neoprene or rubber.

 Properties

 Impact glue has a high adhesive capacity, and is particularly failure-resistant compared to other non-reactive adhesives when applied correctly.
 It is typically applied in thin layers on both materials to be joined.
 Impact adhesives are used frequently with laminates, such as in bonding Formica to countertops, and in footwear, as in attaching outsoles to uppers.
 Natural rubber and polychloroprene (Neoprene) are the most commonly used contact adhesives.
 Both of these elastomers undergo strain crystallization.

 Contact adhesives must be applied to both surfaces and allowed some time to dry before the two surfaces are pushed together.
 Some contact adhesives require as long as 24 hours to dry completely before the surfaces are to be held together.
 Once the glue is ready, the surfaces are pushed together, and a permanent bond forms very quickly.
 As the bond forms immediately on contact, there is no need for clamps, as is the case with other adhesives.

 Neoprene adhesives exist in two forms: the so-called "liquid" form suitable for horizontal surfaces, and the thixotropic non-flowing "gel" intended for vertical or indoor installation.
 It may be packed in glue tubes for domestic use, in a pistol cartridge, or in a can for large quantities.